-Instead here you can claim the allowance as part of the self-assessment form (if completing the return online, you'll need to fill in the box titled 'other expenses and capital allowances' in the employment section.
-On the paper form, it's included on section 20 on the full return and section 2.5 on the short form) and HMRC has confirmed to us that for this 2021/22 tax year, when you do the form you will be able to automatically claim for the entire year, in the same way as those using the microservice.
-I will include a reminder of this in the MSE weekly email at the
+Instead, here you can claim the allowance as part of the self-assessment form (if completing the return online, you'll need to fill in the box titled 'other expenses and capital allowances' in the employment section.
+On the paper form, it's included in section 20 on the full return and section 2.5 on the short form).
+HMRC has confirmed to us that for this 2020/21 tax year, when you do the form you will be able to claim for the entire year automatically, in the same way as those using the microservice.
+I will include a reminder of this in the MSE weekly email at the appropriate time.

 As I know some accountants will want to see that claiming for the whole year is kosher, to help I asked HMRC for an attributable direct quote on this.
 Here it is...

 HMRC says: "We recognise that the working-from-home situation is very fluid this year, and so we're accepting claims for the full year's expenses, even if people have only worked from home for some of the year.
 This includes customers claiming through self-assessment."

 For claims before 23 March 2020, you don't automatically get the whole tax year

 If you were required to work from home before lockdown – the case for many at the start of the pandemic – you can still put in a claim for relief for that period (assuming of course you had increased expenses).
 Yet here, unlike this tax year, you should only claim tax relief for the weeks you were working at home, not the whole year.